-EquiLibrium Yoga Therapy provides integrative, complementary, and alternative therapies for women in Bloomington Indiana and the Indianapolis area.
-It is hoped that providing individualized therapy sessions and therapeutic programs at your location will provide ease and convenience for those who find movement challenging, are easily tired due to illness or cancer recovery, or require in-home therapy due to injury, long-term support or other circumstances.
+EquiLibrium Yoga Therapy & NeuroSupport provides integrative, complementary, and alternative therapies for women in Bloomington Indiana and the Indianapolis area.
+It is hoped that providing individualized therapy and support at your location will provide ease and convenience for those who find movement challenging, are easily tired due to chronic pain, neurological conditions or cancer treatment / recovery, or require in-home therapy due to injury, long-term care and other circumstances.
 This said, people are resilient: We support and encourage mindful, engaged self-care as well as commitment to therapies as there is no better healer than oneself.

-All therapy sessions adhere to a given modality's distinct healing tradition.
-Yoga Therapy and Thai Bodywork are distinct therapeutic modalities: Thai Yoga Therapy or Thai Yoga Massage are terms commonly used due to confusion over historical provenance, creating ambiguity and loss of cultural authenticity.
-We respect these ancient traditions for their depth and scope, as well as unique attributes, and do not 'blend' these modalities during therapy sessions.
+All therapy sessions adhere to a given modality's healing tradition.
+Yoga Therapy and Thai Bodywork are distinct therapeutic modalities: Thai Yoga Therapy, Yoga Massage or Thai Yoga Massage are terms commonly used due to misinformation and confusion over historical provenance, creating ambiguity and loss of cultural authenticity.
+We respect these ancient traditions for their depth and scope, as well as unique attributes, and do not 'blend' modalities during therapy sessions.

 Yoga Therapy | Individual, customized yoga therapy and long-term programs for neurological & neuromuscular conditions, movement disorders, therapeutic rehabilitation, cancer recovery, chronic pain, range of motion.
 Sessions are provided by a C-IAYT Yoga Therapist practicing under the guidelines of the International Association of Yoga Therapists.